Ha Long Bay Vietnam: A Grey Skies Flashback From My RTW Trip

 Because the ride was so long, we talked a lot and exchanged stories.
 He loved being a tour guide and you could tell.
 He told me that his parents were farmers in central Vietnam but he and his siblings didn’t want to be farmers.
 They decided to go to university and move to big cities instead.

 If I can be honest, I try not to think about this day too often.
 When we arrived in Ha Long Bay, the weather was quite overcast and there were over 50 boats in the water.
 The blue skies that I had seen in my friends’ photos were not appearing for me.
 It was a bit of a letdown.

 After cruising through the bay, seeing the limestone karst cliffs in person, eating a seafood lunch, and looking at stalagmites and stalactites, we headed back to Hanoi.
-On the way home we witnessed the aftermath of a fatal accident on the road.
+On the way home, we witnessed the aftermath of a fatal accident on the road.
 A very large transport truck had hit a man on a scooter.
 We did not witness the crash but saw the frenzy afterward.
 Cars, vans, and buses were at a standstill.
 The paramedics could not get through all the traffic to reach the man pinned under the truck.
 It was a devastating sight.
-I sat in my seat shielding my view as we drove past and when I got back to my hotel I locked myself indoors.
-I was pretty shaken up and in shock from the experience.
+Shielding my eyes from the view, we finally drove past the accident.
+Once we got back to the hotel, I locked myself in my room, shaken up and in shock from the experience.

 I’ve always tried to keep it light when it comes to my writing here.
 I wanted my blog to be a place where I shared helpful travel tips and guides.
 Lately, I’ve been wanting to share a more personal side to my experiences.
 Let me know what you think in the comments and if you have had an experience from your travels that was disappointing at the time but now is a fond memory.